About the Inquiry

 The Scottish Government has stated that it will reform aspects of the structure of school education to support its goal of improving attainment and closing the attainment gap.

 The Scottish Government identified a number of areas where it will seek to make changes:

 • The legal framework where decisions are taken;

 • The way in which funding is distributed and staff are allocated to schools; and

 • The level of bureaucracy.

-In 2017 the Committee carried out an inquiry into Teacher Workforce Planning for Scotlands schools, this gave the Committee a context on recruitment and retention of teaching staff.
+In 2017 the Committee carried out an inquiry into Teacher Workforce Planning for Scotlands schools, this gave the Committee insight into recruitment and retention of teaching staff.
 The report and evidence gathered during this inquiry can be read here.

 On 26 June 2018, the Cabinet Secretary for Education and Skills made a statement to Parliament to announce that the Scottish Government would not introduce legislation and would pursue its policy aims through non-legislative means.